 Metabolic health in Philadelphia is best measured with fasting insulin, HbA1c, ApoB, a fasting lipid panel, blood pressure, and waist circumference.
 About 88% of American adults fail at least one of these metrics, often years before standard screening would catch them.
 The interventions that move metabolic health are well-established: resistance training, zone-2 cardio, protein-floor nutrition, sleep, alcohol moderation, and selective use of metformin or GLP-1s when clinically indicated.
-Fishtown Medicine runs the full panel as standard preventive care and builds a real plan to move the numbers.
+Fishtown Medicine runs the full panel as standard preventive care and builds a working plan to move the numbers.

-The standard metabolic workup in Philadelphia primary care runs roughly: fasting glucose, HbA1c, lipid panel, blood pressure at the visit.
-If everything is "normal," you are told to keep doing what you are doing.
-If anything is borderline, you might get a "watch your diet" conversation and a six-month follow-up.
 That workup is roughly two decades behind where the metabolic science actually is.
 By the time HbA1c crosses 5.7% (the cutoff for prediabetes), the upstream pathology has been progressing for years.
 Fasting insulin moves earlier than glucose.
 Visceral adiposity precedes both.
 The lipid panel without ApoB misses a meaningful fraction of cardiovascular risk.
 And blood pressure measured once at a visit is a poor approximation of what your blood pressure does over 24 hours.
-This page is how Fishtown Medicine in Philadelphia actually measures and treats metabolic health: the panel, the interventions, and the long-arc plan.What "metabolic health" actually means

-The classic definition (from the 2018 NHANES analysis) uses five criteria:- Waist circumference under 102 cm (men) or 88 cm (women).
+- Waist circumference under 102 cm (men) or 88 cm (women).

 - Blood pressure under 120/80 without antihypertensive medications.